 Tips for Answering Data Structure Interview Questions:

 1. Understand the Problem Statement: Before diving into the solution, take your time to thoroughly understand the problem.
-Ask clarifying questions if needed and identify the input, output, and constraints.
-A clear understanding of the problem will help you devise an appropriate solution.
+Therefore, ask clarifying questions if needed and identify the input, output, and constraints.
+Ultimately, a clear understanding of the problem will help you devise an appropriate solution.

 3. Plan Your Approach: Plan your approach to solve the problem before writing code.
 Outline the steps or algorithms you’ll be using.
 A well-thought-out strategy increases your chances of finding the optimal solution.